"The high mountain reaches into the sky."

 Translation:Der hohe Berg reicht in den Himmel.

 That's sort of right.
 A better way to think of it is that you use dative for a location and accusative for a destination.
-(Which is slightly different from what you said because, say, a plane flying in the sky is moving (action), but since it's already in the sky, the sky isn't a destination, so dative is used.)
+(Which is slightly different from what you said; for instance, "The plane is flying in the sky" would be "Das Flugzeug fliegt im Himmel"-- the plane is moving (action), but since it's already in the sky, the sky isn't a destination, so dative is used.)

-It's the same as the difference between "in" and "into" in English: if you use "into," that's a destination, so accusative; if you have to use "in," it's a location, so dative.
+It's the same as the difference between "in" and "into" in English: if you use "into," that's a destination, so accusative; if "into" doesn't make sense and you have to use "in," it's a location, so dative.

 So the mountain is (metaphorically) reaching upward into the sky, hence a destination, so accusative.
 (It's not actually moving obviously, but that's what the metaphorical image is here.)